kovrigo/eloquentjs-client/README.md

 [![Build Status](https://travis-ci.org/parsnick/eloquentjs-client.svg?branch=master)](https://travis-ci.org/parsnick/eloquentjs-client)
 [![Coverage Status](https://coveralls.io/repos/parsnick/eloquentjs-client/badge.svg?branch=master&service=github)](https://coveralls.io/github/parsnick/eloquentjs-client?branch=master)

-This repo contains the javascript source for the *EloquentJs* project.
-For more information about EloquentJs, see the [main eloquentjs repository](https://github.com/parsnick/eloquentjs) and/or [website](http://parsnick.github.io/eloquentjs).

-## About
+*EloquentJs* is a javascript implementation of the [Eloquent ORM](https://laravel.com/docs/5.1/eloquent) from Laravel.
+This repo holds the source for the client-side component which provides the familiar Eloquent API in the browser.
+For more about EloquentJs, check out [parsnick.github.io/eloquentjs](http://parsnick.github.io/eloquentjs).

+## Relation to other packages

 The `parsnick/eloquentjs` package for Laravel, available via Composer, includes a pre-built copy of this library.
-If you just want to use EloquentJs, head over to the [eloquentjs repo](https://github.com/parsnick/eloquentjs).
+If you just want to use EloquentJs, head over to the [eloquentjs repo](https://github.com/parsnick/eloquentjs) and follow the **Quickstart** guide.

 If you want to contribute, view the source, or customise the build, carry on.